wso2/puppet-apim/wso2am/README.md

-# WSO2 API Manager Puppet Module
+# WSO2 API Manager 2.1.0 Puppet Module

-This repository contains the Puppet Module for installing and configuring WSO2 API Manager in the 6 basic deployment patterns. (plus single node deployment with embedded H2 databases).
+This is the Puppet Module for installing and configuring WSO2 API Manager in the 6 basic deployment patterns. (plus single node deployment with embedded H2 databases : pattern-0).
 Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
 Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a set of YAML files in a hierarchical manner.

 This guide includes the the basic and common information related to each deployment pattern.
-For detailed description on each pattern, refer the relavent README file in each pattern related hieradata directory. (i.e. puppet-apim/wso2am/hieradata/dev/wso2/wso2am/pattern-x/README.md)
+For specific information on each pattern, refer the relevant README file in each pattern related hieradata directory. (i.e. puppet-apim/wso2am/hieradata/dev/wso2/wso2am/pattern-x/README.md).
+Follow the steps stated in this guide before running puppet agents.

+Please note that the load balancer configurations are not done by puppet.
+All the pattern images consist of load balancers so that it will be convenient to understand the connections when configured load balancing, which is usually done in a production environment.

 ## Setup Puppet Environment